quixio/docker-registry-project-files/README.md

  - Run `main.py`: `python main.py` (`python3` on Mac)

 To get started with running projects like this localls [read the docs](https://quix.io/docs/quix-cli/overview.html).

-## Environment variables

-The code sample uses the following environment variables:

-- **input**: This is the input topic for f1 data.
-- **output**: This is the output topic for hard braking events.

 ## Contribute